 - Archbishop Leonard P. Blair

-The Office for Catholic Social Justice Ministry (OCSJM) and the Office of Education, Evangelization, & Catechesis (OEEC) are promoting the Laudato Si’ Challenge as a way for our Catholic schools to join the efforts of the Archdiocese of Hartford to pray, learn, and act upon the encyclical by Pope Francis, Laudato Si’.
+The Office for Catholic Social Justice Ministry (OCSJM) and the Office of Education, Evangelization, & Catechesis (OEEC) are promoting the Laudato Si’ Challenge as a way for our Catholic schools to join the efforts of the Archdiocese of Hartford and pray, learn, and act upon the encyclical by Pope Francis, Laudato Si’.

 Catholic Schools that accept the Laudato Si’ Challenge: